 There are hundreds of different glass types so you may be thinking, “How can I possibly stock every option and memorize every single pairing?”

 Don’t worry, we’re here to help!
-Check out the list below to see what glassware experts suggest to use for each beverage.
+Check out the list below to see what glassware experts suggest using for each beverage.
+Also, learn more about how to Price your individual types of wine glasses in order to ensure success.

 You may know that wine goes in a wine glass.
 But, do you know why?